cea-hpc/modules/INSTALL.rst

    enable in the initialization scripts (see `Build and installation options`_ section below for a complete overview of the available options)

-3. Type ``make`` to adapt scripts to the configuration, build compatibility version if enabled and build documentation if working from git repository.
+3. Type ``make`` to adapt scripts to the configuration, build Tcl extension library and compatibility version if enabled and build documentation if working from git repository.

 4. Optionally, type ``make test`` to run the test suite.